How to Message a Recruiter on LinkedIn in 2023 (Sample Messages)

 Effective LinkedIn Message Examples

-- LinkedIn Message Sample #3: Hi (Recruiter).
-My name is (Name) and I’m a (Title).
-Just looking to connect and share with others in the industry at this time.
+• LinkedIn Message Sample #3: Hi (Recruiter).
+My name is (Name), and I’m a (Title).
+Just looking to connect and share with others in the industry right now.
 I hope you have a great day!
 Thanks

-- Follow Up Message: Hi (Recruiter).
+• Follow-Up Message: Hi (Recruiter).
 Thanks for connecting.
-I see that you work with (Type of Role) which I’ve also been professionally working in for (Timeframe).
-I’m sure you are extremely busy, but if you have time, I’d love to talk about whether my background would make me a fit for any openings in your office.
+I see you work with (Type of Role), which I’ve also worked professionally for (Timeframe).
+I’m sure you are extremely busy, but if you have time, I’d love to discuss whether my background would make me a fit for any openings in your office.
 Thanks!

 Note: These are simple guides.
 Be sure to make the message unique and your own.